TheReconPilot/IISER-Labs/PHY 222/Millikan's Oil Drop/README.md

 ___

+## Dependencies

+The code uses the following packages:
+- numpy
+- scipy
+- uncertainties

+Use `pip install <package-name>` to install the relevant packages if needed.

+___

 ## Data File Format

 Export the data in CSV Format.
 There must be no empty spaces, or the `numpy.loadtxt()` method will crash.